Razeer123/Razeer123/README.md

 ### Hi 👋

 My name is Michał.
 I'm a Software Engineer @Atlassian and a computer science student.
-Previously I worked at @MongoDB.
+Previously I worked at @mongodb

 Programming in `Java, Kotlin, Go, TypeScript/JavaScript, Python, C#, C++, C`.
 Basically in anything I need to. 😏